 Revenues are generated from time charter agreements and are usually paid 15 days in advance.
 Time charter agreements with the same charterer are accounted for as separate agreements according to the terms and conditions of each agreement.
 Time charter revenues are recorded over the term of the charter as service is provided when they become fixed and determinable.
 Revenues from time charter agreements providing for varying annual rates over their term are accounted for on a straight line basis.
-Income representing ballast bonus payments by the charterer to the vessel owner is recognized in the period earned.
+Income representing ballast bonus payments and compensation paid by the charterer due to earlier than agreed redelivery of the vessel to the owner are recognized in the period earned.
 Deferred revenue includes cash received prior to the balance sheet date for which all criteria for recognition as revenue have not been met.
 Deferred revenue may also include deferred revenue resulting from charter agreements providing for varying annual rates, which are accounted for on a straight line basis, or the unamortized balance of the liability associated with the acquisition of second-hand vessels with time charters attached which were acquired at values below fair market value at the date the acquisition agreement is consummated.

 Voyage expenses, primarily consisting of commissions, are deferred over the related voyage charter period to the extent revenue has been deferred since commissions are due as the Company's revenues are earned.
 All vessel operating expenses are expensed as incurred.